Ph. D. Requirements

 To successfully complete the Ph.D. qualifying examination, a student is expected to obtain a result of high pass in two of the assessment options and a result of pass or high pass in a third.
 The Graduate Committee will be responsible for making the final determination as to whether the student has successfully completed the Ph.D. qualifying examination and may take into account all factors relating to the student's work.

-Students must successfully complete the qualifying exams before the start of their sixth semester to continue in the PhD program.
+Students must successfully complete the qualifying exams before the end of their sixth semester to continue in the PhD program.

 The purpose of the comprehensive examination is to determine whether the student has mastered the necessary general and specialized knowledge required to carry out dissertation research.
 The comprehensive exam has written and oral parts.
 To complete the written part, students write a short paper which may give an account of a research problem of interest, a significant example, or significant computations.
 The written part must be approved by the examining committee, which consists of a minimum of 4 tenured or tenure-track faculty, at least two weeks before the oral examination.
 The oral examination consists of a repesentation by the student, typically lasting one hour, followed by questions from the examining committee.